Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 console.log(`You can view your transaction on Solana Explorer at:\nhttps://explorer.solana.com/tx/${signature}?cluster=devnet`)
 ```

-And just like that you’re calling programs on the Solana network and writing data to chain!
+And just like that you’re calling programs on the Solana network and writing data onchain!

 In the next few lessons, you’ll learn how to